 Objects

-Object 1 - Purchasing extra holiday hours
+Object 1 - Buying leave

-You can increase your entitlement to holiday leave by a maximum of 80 hours a year.
+You can increase your entitlement to holiday leave via Youforce by a maximum of 80 hours a year.
 For part-timers this is in proportion to the scope of their employment.
 The hours purchased are subject to a time limit in the same way as 'ordinary' holiday hours.
 You can calculate the cost of a holiday hour as follows.
 The point of departure is your salary plus certain allowances which would apply to you in the case of a full-time job, with the addition of holiday pay and end-of-year bonus.
 The result is divided by 165.

 Example